A bit of history

 del arr and

-Regular expressions are not supported in Skylark due to unbounded runtime and resource usage, but their usage is often unnecessary and can be replaced with simple string manipulations.
-Patterns like re"//libraries/my_lib/.*" can be replaced with a startswith("//libraries/my_lib/").
-Similarly, the
+Regular expressions are not supported in Skylark due to unbounded runtime and resource usage, but often regular expressions can be replaced with string functions.

 fail triggers non-recoverable errors and halts parsing, it cannot be used for control flow.